Left4DevOps/l4d2-docker/README.md

 ### Denial of Service Protection

-> "I hate elevators.
-I hate helicopters.
-I hate hospitals.
-And doctors and lawyers and cops..."
+> "But you know, as long as I have a Molotov I can make a firewall!"

 This section is in draft, see the [discussion here](https://github.com/Left4DevOps/l4d2-docker/issues/6) for more detail.